In a nutshell: Betterment is an industry leader as a simple, low-cost, easy-to-use robo-advisor.

 Betterment works to give the user a strong selection of individual stocks and bonds.
 As a result, users see great historical performance and affordability in an investment account.

 The user selects their own stock/bond allocation.
 To explain, bonds generally offer slow growth, reliable dividends, and low risk of value loss.
-On the other hand, stocks are more volatile, but can experience higher growth.
+Conversely, stocks are more volatile, but can experience higher growth.

 The range of expense ratios for Betterment's ETFs is from 0.07% to 0.15%, depending on asset allocation.